Summary

 Why increase public sector wages first?

-If real wages growth ultimately needs to be funded by productivity/efficiency improvements (to stay competitive), does it matter whether you increase wages first and then find savings to fund them (as I'm suggesting) or achieve efficiency savings before you increase wages (as per Wages Policy)?
+If real wages growth ultimately needs to be funded by productivity/efficiency improvements (to stay competitive), does it matter whether you increase wages first and then find savings to fund them (as I'm suggesting) or achieve efficiency savings before you increase wages (as public sector wages policies have stipulated in Australia over recent years)?
 I think there is a difference, and it lies in the degree of certainty and the psychology of most people, including business managers.

 Whilst greed can be used for good (if society's rules manage and direct it well), for most people sloth trumps greed.
 Life's a bit of a grind (or really tough) for most people; we just want a break — something for nothing, a lottery win, chilling in the breeze on an extra public holiday!
 And throughout history, it has been necessity, not greed, that is the mother of invention.
 Humans didn't invent water and grain storage for the droughts of Africa as a luxury; they did it because if they didn't, they would die!

-Likewise, if public sector wages increase, the economy-wide impact is so great that business owners will do the same for their employees - because they HAVE to (otherwise they'll lose employees to the public sector).
+Likewise, if public sector wages increase, the economy-wide impact is so great that business owners will do the same for their employees — because they HAVE to (otherwise they'll lose employees to the public sector).
 Then, their next decision is whether to innovate to improve productivity/efficiency and reduce costs, or simply pass this through as higher prices and hope their competitors do the same.
-Clearly the logical approach is to at least try to cut costs to survive, and only increase prices if you have to.
+Clearly the immediate market pressure will encourage cost-cutting to survive, with price increases only being an option if the wider response of the market allows it.

-These financial and psychological incentives are much more effective than what Government Wages Policies have produced, which having discarded the pressure of higher wages on private businesses, rely solely on people's greed to promote innovation & productivity, with only a risk that competitors will do likewise and make it a necessity.
+These financial and psychological incentives seem likely to be much more effective than what government wages policies have produced, which having discarded the pressure of higher wages on private businesses, rely solely on people's greed to promote innovation & productivity, with only a risk that competitors will do likewise and make it a necessity.
 Moreover, it relies on the greed of employees to pressure management to initiate productivity improvements (that union management don't want as it could reduce union numbers) and then to trust management to use the cost savings to fund wage increases, even though there's only a risk to management (not a certainty) that competitors will do likewise and attract employees away.
 Why would employees & managers do that?
 Well the evidence seems to be that they don't!
-The natural, lazy response of most people to this situation is to wait until it's absolutely necessary, but if all companies act this way then productivity and wages growth stalls - which is exactly what has happened.
+The natural, lazy response of most people to this situation is to wait until it's absolutely necessary, but if all companies act this way then productivity and wages growth stalls — which is exactly what has happened.

 The Euro & international economic networks post 'Brexit' — competing currencies?